ShefaliL/Fetch_Data_Engineer_Exercise/Questions.md

 It ensures that only thoroughly tested and validated code is pushed to the production environment, thereby reducing the risk of potential issues and ensuring a reliable application in production.

-How can this application scale with a growing dataset.
+## How can this application scale with a growing dataset?

 Solution:
 To scale this application with a growing dataset, a recommended approach is to implement load balancing by creating multiple instances of the application and putting them behind a load balancer.